Ghilt/Rabbit/README.md

  #### Small calculator program:

 Here is a small program which you can use as a simple calculator.
-The user enters commands analogous to the arithmetic operations in Rabbit~ to which is performs and then exits when you send an 's'.
-Enter is required after each input, a valid input sequence for the below programs would be `81 * 4 + 2 / 2 =` which would output `163` and then terminate the program.
+The user enters commands analogous to the arithmetic operations in Rabbit~, which is performed and then exits when you enter an '='.
+Enter is required after each input in the formula, a valid input sequence for the below programs would be `81 * 4 + 2 / 2 =` which would output `163` and then terminate the program.

 Here it is implemented with a loop and two memory carets

     $>=@[.0={.=}{@:¤}!\@!\!\=!\!!@].1

 And here it is using Rabbit~'s function syntax and a single caret.
-These two programs are functionally the same.
+These two programs are behaves exactly the same.

     _=>={.=}{<:¤}>=<!<!>!>!<!<!^>;"<#.>##